mozduh/stargazer/README.md

 # Overview
 Star Gazer is a 2D isometric view MMORPG game created with c++ and olcPixelGameEngine.

-# Build
+# Install Dependencies
-Make sure you have the following installed onto your development machine:
+The following dependencies are used to compile and run the Server and Client.
 - gcc
 - glibc
 - libpng
 - mesa
 - asio

+run the following commands to install the dependencies if you use `ubuntu` based distros:

+`sudo apt update`

+`sudo apt install build-essential libglu1-mesa-dev libpng-dev asio`

+run the following commands to install the dependencies if you use `arch` based distros:

+`sudo pacman -Sy`

+`sudo pacman -S gcc glibc libpng mesa asio`

+# Build
 run `make` in the root directory of the repo.

+run `make client` to only compile the client binaries.

+run `make server` to only compile the server binaries.

 # Run
-The result of running make should output two binaries in the debug folder:
+The result of running build should output two binaries in the debug folder:
 - server
 - client

 cd to the debug directory.
-Be sure to run the server first then the client.
+Run the Server binary first.
+Then open up another terminal and run the client binary.
+Make sure to run these programs inside the debug directory or the sprites won't load.

 # Examples
-Check out the Inspiration directory README file for information about the inspiration of this project and instructions to run example programs.
+Check out the Inspiration directory README file located in `./docs/inspiration` for information about the inspiration of this project and instructions to run example programs.

 # Contribution
 To Contribute:
-- check out the `todo` directory
+- check the issues in this repo
-- look for a todo file that you want to solve
+- find an issue you want to solve
-- create a branch
+- create a branch and link it to that issue
-- write code that solves the todo ticket
+- write code that solves the issue
-- once complete, remove the todo file from the directory, commit, and push to remote
-- create a pull request to be reviewed
+- once complete, create a pull request for review

+# Discussion
+Discussions will be had periodically to discuss design, implementation, and lore.
+Use the Discussion tab in Github to be apart of the discussion.